‘I Don’t Want My Loved One to Suffer’: Euthanasia and Suffering

 - Visit the sick.
 Those who are nearing the end of their lives often do not have relatives or friends who visit them.
 Visit a nursing home or hospital to bring joy and peace to the suffering and remind them that they have not been forgotten.

 - Educate yourself.
 Euthanasia is swiftly becoming the next vital pro-life issue in America.
-Our one-class unit study for high school students, Euthanasia: An Introduction, gives a basic overview of the language surrounding euthanasia, what the Catholic Church teaches about end-of-life care, and shows students real-life examples of euthanasia in action.
-Read articles on the topic of euthanasia—from a brief history and definitions to legislative policy and loving wills—on the American Life League website.
+Euthanasia: An Introduction, our unit study for high school students, gives a basic overview of the language surrounding euthanasia, what the Catholic Church teaches about end-of-life care, and shows students real-life examples of euthanasia in action.
+In addition, you can teach your students and children about the life-giving gift of Christ’s death on the cross and the redemptive value of suffering with CLSP’s lesson on the medieval poem “Dream of the Rood.”
+It’s a perfect addition to your Holy Week.